vadimv/server-components/README.md

         return state.details.map(details -> new Path(state.name, Long.toString(details.id))).or(new Path(state.name));
     }
 ```
-The default state-to-path routing sets an empty path for any state.
+If not provided explicitly, the default state-to-path routing sets an empty path for any state.

 ### Components

-An application is composed of components.
+Pages are composed of components.
 A component is a Java class implementing ``Component<S>`` interface.

 ```java
     public static Component<ButtonState> buttonComponent(String text) {